 Darkness Never Dies

-(the ninth chapter in the story's third arc).
-And then there's a new
+(the ninth chapter in the first story's third arc).
+And then there's

 for Symphony of the Night called "Cardiology Test,"

 which points out an interesting attribute about save rooms.
 Also,

 I'd like to remind everyone that I cover new happenings on my news

 wire page, whose latest headline pertains to Simon Belmont's future